jumph4x/durable_decorator/README.md

 Furthermore, we can hash the contents of a method as it exists at inspect-time and seal it by providing extra options to the decorator.
 If the method definition gets tampered with, the decorator will detect this at decoration-time and raise an error for your review.

-Find the SHA of the method as currently loaded into memory:
+Find the SHA of the method as currently loaded into memory, works with classes as well as modules:
 ```ruby
 DurableDecorator::Base.determine_sha('ExampleClass#instance_method')
 ```